The Ultimate Guide To Wood Rot

 Due to wet rot primarily being the cause of highly saturated moisture caused by rainfall, it can be treated by providing outdoor wood with the necessary waterproof protection.
 Bare, natural wood has very little resistance to water ingress, which is why is absorbs large amount of moisture when used outdoors on fencing, log cabins, decking, sheds & other exterior timber surfaces.

-By preventing the moisture absorbing into outdoor timber, you prevent the conditions necessary for wet rot to thrive, reducing the likelihood that wet rot can take hold.
+By reducing the amount of moisture absorbing into outdoor timber, you prevent the conditions necessary for wet rot to thrive, reducing the likelihood that wet rot can take hold.
 While the most effective way to prevent wet rot is to protect new timber, by protecting already weathered timber you extend its lifespan and ensure that the damaging cycle of weathering is stopped.

 The most effective way to treat bare wood is to use a high-quality wood waterproofer.
 By applying dedicated waterproofing treatment to the timber, you prevent the moisture that leads to wet rot.
 The reason it is recommended to use a wood waterproofer is that not all wood treatments are waterproof.
 To be waterproof, a treatment must be water repellent.
 Without water repellent properties, moisture will simply soak through the surface and into the timber.
 This is often the case with many wood paints, stains and varnishes, although they can offer some level of protection to the timber against water ingress.